alexUXUI/react-testing-2020/README.md

 container.textContent.

-Let's verify that our container element is indeed a `<div />` Let's log our container and see what gets returned
+Let's verify that our container element is indeed a `<div />` Let's test our container and see what gets returned:

 ```tsx
 test('Should have the necessary elements', async () => {